bkase/slides/composable-caching-swift/slides.md

 ### How do we return a cache?

-We want to define the operators on protocols not the concrete instances So what do we return?
+* We want to define the operators on protocols not the concrete instances

-In Swift you cannot return some type with existentials (like our `Cache` protocol)
+* You cannot return some type with existentials (like our `Cache` protocol)
+* So what do we return?

-We need some type with no existential `associatedtype`s.
+Note: We need some type with no existential `associatedtype`s.

 !!!